Ruth Suckow

-Biography
+Early life

-Suckow was born in Hawarden, a small town in Sioux County on the Big Sioux River in far northwestern Iowa, where her father was the pastor of the Congregational church.
+Ruth Suckow was born in Hawarden, a small town in Sioux County on the Big Sioux River in far northwestern Iowa, where her father was the pastor of the Congregational church.

 After leaving Hawarden in early 1898, the Suckow family lived in a number of towns in northern Iowa.
 In 1907, Suckow's father accepted a position at Grinnell College.
 Suckow graduated from Grinnell High School in 1910, and entered the college that fall.
 While a student at Grinnell, she became involved in dramatics.

 Suckow left Grinnell College to study at the Curry School of Expression in Boston from 1913 to 1915.
-Her novel, The Odyssey of a Nice Girl (1925) reflects that experience.
+Her novel The Odyssey of a Nice Girl (1925) reflects that experience.
 She left Boston to join her mother and sister who were living in Colorado for health reasons and enrolled at the University of Denver.
 She earned a B.A. in 1917 and an M.A. in English in 1918.

-Early literary career
+Literary career

 While in Denver, Suckow became interested in bee keeping, and spent a summer as an apprentice in a bee yard.
 After her mother died, Suckow moved to Earlville, a small town in eastern Iowa just west of Dubuque.
 For six years in the 1920s she ran a small apiary at the edge of town near an orchard, and began to write.
-Suckow spent her winters in other places, chiefly, New York's Greenwich Village.
+During that time she wrote the novels Country People (1924) and The Odyssey of a Nice Girl (1925).
+Suckow spent her winters in other places, chiefly New York's Greenwich Village.

 In 1921, her first published story, "Uprooted," appeared in Midland, edited by John T. Frederick and published at the time in Iowa City.
 That story later appeared in the short story collection Iowa Interiors (1926).
 At Frederick's suggestion, she sent some stories to The Smart Set, a magazine edited by H. L. Mencken and George Jean Nathan, who accepted her stories.

 Suckow had some of her stories published in The American Mercury, also edited by Mencken.
-Her first novel, Country People (1924), was followed by a remarkable number of novels published by Alfred A. Knopf.
-Echoes of Hawarden appear in many of them.
+Her first novel, Country People, was followed by a number of novels published by Alfred A. Knopf.
 In 1934, Farrar & Rinehart published Suckow's longest novel, The Folks, which followed the lives of a small-town Iowa family and was a Literary Guild selection.

 During the Great Depression in 1936 she filed reports for the Farm Tenancy Committee.

 Suckow's book New Hope (1942) portrays Hawarden during the period from 1890 to 1910 and describes the two-year stay of a young minister in the life of a new town.